Adversarially Robust Low Dimensional Representations: Our Results

-Our result also has new implications for approximating the minimization objective for $\ell_1$-sparse PCA.
-Sparse PCA has been studied under average case models~\cite{BerthetRigollet}, as well as worst case models~\cite{chan2016approximability}.
-In particular the special case of our result for $r=1$ provides a small constant factor bicriteria approximation to the minimization version of the sparse PCA problem under $\ell_1$ constraint on the sparsity.
+Our result also has new implications for approximating the minimization objective for sparse PCA specified in \eqref{eq:obj_rank1}.
+Most existing theoretical guarantees for Sparse PCA have been established for average case models~\citep{BerthetRigollet}.
+There has also been work on studying the maximization version of the sparse PCA objective in worst case models~\citep{chan2016approximability}.
+To the best of our knowledge, we are not aware of any existing worst case guarantees for the minimization version as defined in \eqref{eq:obj_rank1}.
+Our results (applied with $r=1$) provides a small constant factor bicriteria approximation to problem \eqref{eq:obj_rank1}.
 This is in stark contrast to the approximability of the maximization version of the problem.
-Even in the special case when $r=1$, the best known polynomial time algorithm gives a $O(n^{1/3})$ factor approximation in the worst-case (for both the $\ell_1$ and $\ell_0$ versions).
-This is true even when the sparsity can be relaxed by a $O(1)$ factor; moreover no constant factor approximation is possible assuming the Small Set Expansion conjecture~\cite{chan2016approximability}.
-See also Appendix~\ref{sec:computational-lower-bound} for computational hardness of \eqref{intro:obj} based on this observation.
-Furthermore, as we will see in a bit, the minimization version that we study and our constant factor approximations for this problem will also be crucial in various downstream applications in unsupervised learning.
+Even when $r=1$ the best known polynomial time algorithm gives a $O(n^{1/3})$ factor approximation in the worst-case (for both the $\ell_1$ and $\ell_0$ versions); moreover no constant factor approximation is possible assuming the SSE conjecture~\citep{chan2016approximability}. (see its implication to computational hardness of our minimization version \eqref{intro:obj} in Appendix~\ref{sec:computational-lower-bound}).
+Furthermore, the minimization variant of the problem that we study (and our small approximation factors) will be crucial in various downstream applications such as clustering. \anote{Maybe we could rephrase the last line? e.g., Furthermore, the applications to downstream learning problems like clustering that follow also illustrate the merits of the minimization variant that we study. }